 Overview: This experiment demonstrates how vectors add and subtract in multiple directions.
 The goal will be to calculate the addition or subtraction of multiple vectors analytically and then experimentally confirm the calculations.

+A vector is an object with both magnitude and direction.
+The magnitude of a vector is simply denoted as the length, while the direction is typically defined by the angle it makes with the x-axis.
 Because forces are vectors they can be used as a physical representation of vectors.
 By setting up a system of forces and finding which additional force will create an equilibrium between the forces a system of vectors can be experimentally verified.

-Principles: A vector is an object with both magnitude and direction.
-The magnitude of a vector is simply the length while the direction is typically defined by the angle it makes with the x-axis.
-In Figure 1 the vectorAis shown as well as the x and y axes and the angle θ withAwhich makes with the x-axis.
+Principles of Vectors: In Figure 1, the vectorAis shown, as well as the x and y-axes and the angle θ which A makes with the x-axis.

 Figure 1